coveooss/platform-sdk/README.md

 client.DocumentManager.DeleteDocument(sourceId, parentDocumentId, null, true);
 ```

-### Delete documents older than a specific ordering ID
+### Deleting documents older than a specific ordering ID
 Remember the ordering ID?
 You can send a request to your Push API source to delete all documents that were pushed with an ordering ID less than the one you provide.
 ```csharp
 ulong orderingId = 12345; // Every document in the source that has an ordering lower than 12345 will be deleted. client.DocumentManager.DeleteDocumentsOlderThan(sourceId, orderingId, null);
 ```
 **Good to know:**
 * The third argument in `DeleteDocumentsOlderThan` is the processing delay.
 When passing `null`, it uses the default value of 15 minutes.
-For more information about processing delay, visit [QueueDelay](https://docs.coveo.com/en/131/cloud-v2-developers/deleting-old-items-in-a-push-source).
+For more information about processing delay, see [QueueDelay](https://docs.coveo.com/en/131/cloud-v2-developers/deleting-old-items-in-a-push-source).

-### Combine delete and add
+### Combining delete and add
 You can combine a batch of documents to be deleted and a batch of documents to be added in the same call.
 ```csharp
 PushDocument firstDocumentToAdd = new PushDocument("http://www.coveo.com/page/child") {